 The educated people of this world start at the wrong end.
 They hitch the horse to the back of the wagon.
-They would love to receive the truth of Christ in high institutions of learning, but that is like me going to the goldsmith and telling him to teach me his trade without bothering to take me into the workshop, or like a man learning out of a book how to make shoes.9
+They would love to receive the truth of Christ in high institutions of learning, but that is like me going to the goldsmith and telling him to teach me his trade without bothering to take me into the workshop, or like a man learning out of a book how to make shoes.

 Learning by doing is the way to learn Christ.
-It sounds easy: "Do what Christ would do."
+It sounds easy: "Do what Jesus would do."
 But it is not easy.
-It is "living by faith instead of living by sight."
+It is "living by faith" instead of sight.

 Hans Schlaffer was a Roman Catholic priest in the mountains of upper Austria.
-But he followed Christ and became an Anabaptist servant of the Word.
+But he followed Jesus and became an Anabaptist servant of the Word.
 On a cold evening, December 5, 1527, while on a trip up the Inn River to his mountain home for the winter, he attended an Anabaptist meeting in the valley, at Schwatz.
 The police caught him and locked him up in the nearby Frundsberg castle.
 There, on the night before they beheaded him, he wrote a long letter addressed to God.
 In the letter (which contained teachings for his survivors) he wrote:

 Oh God, illuminated by your kindness, we understand the word faith in the context of deeds.
-He who has faith in Christ gives himself to you and to your will.
-He denies himself, takes up his cross and follows Christ, his teacher, his Lord and his head ...even into death.
-He says with Paul, "I live, but not I. It is Christ who lives in me," and "everyone who has not the Spirit of Christ is none of his."
+He who has faith in Jesus gives himself to you and to your will.
+He denies himself, takes up his cross and follows Jesus, his teacher, his Lord and his head . . . even into death.
+He says with Paul, "I live, but not I. It is Christ